bellmit/attic/README.md

   network endpoints.
 * `glassfish_http` for creating, configuring, and destroying HTTP configurations in protocol configurations.
+* `glassfish_iiop_listener` for creating, configuring, and destroying IIOP network endpoints.
+(I mostly use this to turn them off.)

 See the types' respective sources for valid parameters.